krsboone/Pine-scripts/README.md

 ## Details

-A collection of some of the pine scripts I've built and use in Trading View
+A collection of a few pine scripts I've built and use in Trading View

 Over time I'll add more that I'm comfortable sharing